Adnane Messad-Kouchiche

-Adnane Messad-Kouchiche (born 21 November 2005) is a Belgian footballer who plays for RWD Molenbeek in the Challenger Pro League.
+Adnane Messad-Kouchiche (born 21 November 2005) is a Belgian footballer who plays for Schaerbeek in the Belgian Division 1.

 Club career

 In the summer of 2024, Messad-Kouchiche was included in the RWD Molenbeek professional team pre-season squad.
 He made his professional debut for the club a few weeks later, on 17 August 2023, coming as a substitute against Patro Eisden.

 Personal life

 Messad-Kouchiche is of Algerian descent.